22 Leading Social Media Platforms For 2024 (Ranked By Monthly Active Users)

 Final thoughts

-There you have it—the most used social media platforms this year.
+There you have it—the most used social media platforms you need to know about.

 If you’re here to figure out which platform to focus on in your social media marketing strategy, keep in mind that the typical social media user uses 6 to 7 different social platforms every month.